Homework Unit 8: Advanced Performance Metrics

 Select and fit best model

-Create training and test feature matrices for our best KNN model
+Create training (feat_train) and test (feat_test) feature matrices using your best recipe (GLM or KNN)

 set_mode("classification") |>